sambotros01/InventoryManager/README.md

       - npm start
       - React Page should now be up and running on local host

-  ## Run API
-    - cd into api
-    - npm start
-    - Server should now be up and running on a local port

   ## Create Data
     - Image
       - docker pull postgres